dennisfabri/Eventflow.Example.Racetimes/README.md

 # Note

 This is still a work in progress but I enjoy hearing from you (especially feedback on points I missed, got wrong or could do better).

+# Sources

+The code is based on the official documentation as well as code from the tests within the eventflow repository.